pglen/pcomp/README.md

  The conditional compilation would let the assembler choose the correct processor.

- Even if the following snippet is largely hypothetical; it demonstrates the pion:
+ Even if the following snippet is largely hypothetical; it demonstrates the point:

     func memcopy(const ptr *src, ptr *dest, int len)

     {
     #ifdef CPU_NEUTRAL

         char *d = dest;